apocsenpai/Salve/README.md

 # Salve

-"When you have a problem call a Salve"
+"When you have a problem call a Salve."